 Around the town of Marlborough on the eastern edge of Wiltshire, the landscape is dotted with enormous earthworks, ceremonial avenues and stone circles.
 Some are older than Stonehenge.
 Among the highlights, within walking distance of each other:

-- Silbury Hill An enormous prehistoric mound, covering five acres and 130 feet high.
+- Silbury Hill - An enormous prehistoric mound, covering five acres and 130 feet high.
 It was probably built around 2,500 BC.
-It is the tallest prehistoric man-made mount in Europe.
+It is the tallest prehistoric man-made mound in Europe.

 Word of advice though - if you are driving, avoid peak periods and rush hours because you might have to wait quite a while for your free ride.Continue to 49 of 50 below.